tnkr-repos/html-css-js/html.md

   - `footer` - Positioned at the bottom of the page representing the ending of the body.
 If contains contact information, social links, and some navigation similar to a header menu
+  - `menu` - For various actions that can be performed (specifically for web applications)

 ## IMAGES